Diese Seite ist Teil des Projektes

 Bedeutung/Ursprung des Wappens – Meaning/Origin of the Coat of Arms:

-Im Staatswappen ist auf einem silbernen Schild ein Mangrovenbaum abgebildet, darüber sechs goldene sechszackige Sterne.
+Im Staatswappen ist auf einem silbernen Schild ein Baumwollseidenbaum abgebildet, darüber sechs goldene sechszackige Sterne.
 Nach anderen Quellen, soll der Baum angeblich ein Maulbeerbaum sein, unter dem in der Mitte des neunzehnten Jahrhunderts die Spanier und König Bonkoro von Bata einen ersten Vertrag abschlossen.
 Die goldenen Sterne über dem Wappen symbolisieren das Festlandsgebiet und die fünf Inseln des Staates.
 Unter dem Schild lautet die Aufschrift: "Einheit, Frieden, Gerechtigkeit".
 Zwischen 1973 und 1979, in der Zeit der Herrschaft von Macia Nguema, galt vorübergehend ein anderes Wappen.
 In the arms is to see a mangrove-tree on a silver shield, over there are six golden six-jaged stars jag.
-By other sources should the tree allegedly be a mulberry tree, under which in the middle og the nineteenth century the Spanish and king Bonkoro of Bata came to their first agreement.
+By other sources should the tree allegedly be a cotton-silk tree, under which in the middle og the nineteenth century the Spanish and king Bonkoro of Bata came to their first agreement.
 The six stars above the shield symbolize the mainland and the five islands of the country.
 Beneath the shield the inscription: "Unity, Peace, Justice".

 Between 1973 and 1979, in the time of the rule of Macia Nguema, was valid an other coat of arms.